FastGitORG/document/en-gb/privacy.md

 - Provide our products, which including data analysis, server sourcing as well as providing support.
 - Improve our products and develop new ones.
-- Personalize our products and make recommendations for you.
+- Personalise our products and make recommendations for you.

 ## Sharing your personal data